Kureev/fflux/README.md

 ## View layer
 FFlux is view-agnostic.
-The only thing that fflux provides you - a mixin for react to bind to store, which would add a `storeDidUpdate` funciton to handle store's update:
+The only thing that fflux provides you - a mixin for react to bind to store, which would add a `storeDidUpdate` function to handle store's update:

 ```javascript
 /**